Blankeos/Blankeos/README.md

 ### 🤓 Who?

 Currently a **Software Engineer**.
-I love creating **web apps**, **games**, and doing **machine learning**!
+I love creating **web apps**, **dev tools**, **games**, and doing **machine learning**!
-Professionally, I do React, but the tools I genuinely enjoy at the moment are: Svelte, Golang, Bun, TypeScript, and PostgreSQL!
+Professionally, I do React, but I genuinely enjoy **Svelte** personally.

-Recently playing with PostGIS, Lucia, ElysiaJS.
-My goto easy backends/CMSs Prismic, Pocketbase, PayloadCMS, and Supabase.
-Can't wait to make my own startups.
+🔭 Always exploring a mix-&-match set of tools from legacy to bleeding edge so I can make my **⭐️ perfect stack ⭐️** (currently):
+- Frontend: Svelte, TanStackQuery, Tailwind
+- Backend: SvelteKit, Hono(RPC)/ElysiaJS(Eden), tRPC, Auth (Lucia or Auth.js)
+- Object Storage: Backblaze B2 or Cloudflare R2
+- Database: Postgres or SQLite (Turso or Cloudflare D1)
+- DevOps: Kamal, Dokku, Caprover, AWS SST (have yet to compare these)

+🧩 My perfect architectures:
+   - Monolithic Backend: Data-driven, vertically-sliced, and minimal Layers: (Routers, Controllers, Services, and Repository).
+   - Monolithic Metaframework: No separate backend, no router, no controller, and minimal Layers: (Services and Repository).
+   - For larger usecases: Domain-Driven Design.

+Recently played around with: Wails, SolidJS, Vike, and PostGIS.

 ### 💻 Projects